EEN421/EEN421.github.io/_posts/Toolbox Announcement.md

----
-layout: post
-title: "🛠️ KQL Toolbox & 🧰 PowerShell Toolbox Are Live on Amazon"
+# 🛠️ KQL Toolbox & 🧰 PowerShell Toolbox Are Live on Amazon
-subtitle: "Why these books exist — even if you’ve read every blog post"
+## Why these books exist — even if you’ve read every blog post 🤔
-date: 2026-01-09
-categories: [Security, PowerShell, KQL, Microsoft-Sentinel, DevSecOpsDad]
-tags: [PowerShell, KQL, Microsoft Sentinel, Automation, Security Operations, DevSecOpsDad]
-author: Ian Hanley
----

 After publishing the **PowerShell Toolbox** and **KQL Toolbox** blog series, one thing became obvious:

 The individual tools were useful —
 **but the system they formed was hard to see.**

+That wasn’t an accident.
+It was a limitation of the format.

 So I turned them into books.